bitPogo/kmock/docs/src/development/contributing.md

 Please use our title pattern: `{type of change} {short description}`:

 `type of change` can be:

-- *Add* for new features or functionality
+- *Add* for new features or functionality,
-- *Change* for changes in existing features or functionality
+- *Change* for changes in existing features or functionality,
-- *Deprecated* for features which are at their end of life and will be removed in the future
+- *Deprecated* for features which are at their end of life and will be removed in the future,
-- *Remove* for removed features or functionality
+- *Remove* for removed features or functionality,
-- *Fix* for any bug fixes
+- *Fix* for any bug fixes,
-- *Security* in case of vulnerabilities
+- *Security* in case of vulnerabilities,
-- *Bump* for dependency updates
+- *Bump* for dependency updates,

-- `short description` of your change
+followed by a `short description` of your change.

 Example:

-- Added awesome hashing algorithm
+- Add awesome hashing algorithm
-- [Issue-156] Changed thumbnail generation
+- Changed thumbnail generation

 Pull requests must fill the provided template.
 Put N/A when a paragraph cannot be filled.